techgrounds/cloud-assignments-Morris-innit/README.md

 Welcome to my Techgrounds repository!
-Here you'll find all the exercises I did in the course.
+Here you'll find all the exercises I did on the course.